 - Avoid unnecessary abbreviations or acronyms (e.g. higher education, not HE; South Africa, not SA)

 - Acronyms must be spelt out on first appearance.
 Provide parenthetical explanations: CHE (Council on Higher Education).

 - Do not use a full stop (period) after abbreviations including the first and last letter of the word (contractions): Mr Mrs Dr St Ltd

 - A full stop for: vol. seq. no. ibid. et al.

-- All punctuation should be followed by a single space and not a double space.
+- All punctuation should be followed by a single space.